dockur/windows/readme.md

     DISK_SIZE: "256G"
   ```

+> [!TIP]
-  This can also be used to resize the existing disk to a larger capacity without any data loss.
+> This can also be used to resize the existing disk to a larger capacity without any data loss.

-* ### How do I share files with the host?
+### How do I share files with the host?

   Open 'File Explorer' and click on the 'Network' section, you will see a computer called `host.lan`.
 Double-click it and it will show a folder called `Data`, which can be binded to any folder on your host via the compose file: